 An agreement of this type may include a separate agreement between the LLP and an individual member setting out the terms applicable to that member's relationship with the LLP.

 To furlough a member, the terms of the LLP agreement may need to be varied by a formal decision of the LLP.

 3. Agency workers and the Coronavirus Job Retention Scheme

 Agency workers who are paid through PAYE are eligible to be furloughed.
 This includes those who are employed by umbrella companies.

-Furlough should be agreed between the agency, who will act as the deemed employers and the worker.
+Furlough should be agreed upon between the agency – who will act as the deemed employers – and the worker.
 It is recommended that the discussions surrounding the furlough arrangement include the end client.

-As with employees, agency workers should perform no work for or on behalf of the agency that has furloughed them while they are furloughed.
+As with employees, agency workers should perform no work for or on behalf of the agency that has furloughed them during this period.
 This includes the agency's clients.